 If your business has a physical location where you pay for the commercial lease, you may be required to acquire general liability coverage.
 Contractors in Pennsylvania commonly own it as this type of business insurance can protect the business from the liability associated with common risks such as property damage and trauma.

-Another contractors insurance in Pennsylvania that every small business should provide is the workers’ compensation insurance.
+Another general contractor insurance in PA that every small business should provide is workers’ compensation insurance.
 This type of business insurance covers lost wages and medical bills for work-related injuries.

 The costs of contractors insurance coverage will depend on your policy limits, business risks, the value of the equipment your business uses, and other related factors.
 Coverage cost estimates are based on policies purchased by most companies.